 The Federal Pell Grant will be reduced proportionally for a student enrolling less than full-time (less than 12 semester hours).
-If a student withdraws from a class or classes, he or she likely have to repay some or all of their financial aid.
-If a student withdraws before 60% of the semester has been completed, a percentage of aid will be returned to the Federal program based on the length of the time the student is enrolled prior to withdrawing.
+If a student completely withdraws from a class or classes, he or she will likely have to repay some or all of their financial aid.
+If a student completely withdraws before 60% of the semester has been completed, a percentage of aid will be returned to the Federal program based on the length of the time the student is enrolled prior to withdrawing.
 For example, if a student withdraws when 50% of the semester has elapsed, then 50% of the funds received by the student will be returned to the Federal program.
 After 60% of the semester has passed, a student is considered to have earned all aid received for that semester.

 Student loan amounts are awarded based on assumed full-time enrollment; however, your disbursement amount will be reduced, when the semester begins, based on actual credit hours that you enroll in and may be less than your award if you do not enroll full-time.
 In order to receive a student loan, a student must enroll and have attendance confirmed in at least 6 (half-time) or more semester hours.

 Title IV funds (Federal Pell Grants, Direct Student Loans and SEOG) are awarded to a student based on the assumption that the student will attend school for the entire period that the funding was allocated.
 A student begins earning Title IV funding (Federal Pell Grant) on his or her first day of attendance.
 Calhoun Community College instructors are required to verify attendance the first day of class.
 Students enrolled who do not attend within the attendance verification cycle will not be eligible to receive Federal Pell Grant, SEOG and/or Federal Student Loan funding.